damku1214/VoiceOfTheCommunity/README.md

 ## Contributors
 I would like to give a huge thanks to people who contributed to this mod.
 This includes:
-* IBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig', 'Volcanic Shard', 'Shrinking Potion', and 'Growing Potion'
+* IBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig', 'Volcanic Shard', 'Shrinking Potion', 'Growing Potion', and 'Lucky Coin'
-* Zinier - creator of 'Rusty Chalice', 'Blood-Soaked Javelin', 'Cross Necklace', 'Mana Accelerator', and 'Fonias'
+* Zinier - creator of 'Rusty Chalice', 'Blood-Soaked Javelin', 'Cross Necklace', 'Mana Accelerator', 'Fonias', and 'Omen: Accursed Sabre'
-* Haxa - creator of 'Flask of Botulism', 'Corrupted Symbol', and 'Beginner's Lance'
+* Haxa - creator of 'Omen: Flask of Botulism', 'Omen: Corrupted Symbol', 'Beginner's Lance', and 'Heavy-Duty Carleon Helmet'
 * regular anime girl - creator of 'Tainted Finger' and 'Rotten Wings'
-* Steak - creator of 'Dream Catcher' and 'Winged Spear'
+* Steak - creator of 'Dream Catcher', 'Winged Spear', and 'Weird Herbs'

-These are not all the contributors in stock, but all of them that are presented so far.
-Much more is yet to come!
+* Vaalfen - creator of 'Frozen Spear'
+* viktor_k - creator of 'Spiky Rapida'
+* WillSP - creator of 'Cursed Hourglass'
+* damku1214 (Yes, it's me!) - creator of 'Withering Fabric'